 An experienced programmer familiar with other languages may be able to learn Python from this book, but it is not intended to be an introduction to the language.
 Some prior experience writing Python programs will be useful when studying the examples.

 Several sections, such as the description of network programming with sockets or hmac encryption, require domain-specific knowledge.
 The basic information needed to explain the examples is included here, but the range of topics covered by the modules in the standard library makes it impossible to cover every topic comprehensively in a single volume.
 The discussion of each module is followed by a list of suggested sources for more information and further reading, including online resources, RFC standards documents, and related books.

 Although the current transition to Python 3 is well under way, Python 2 is still likely to be the primary version of Python used in production environments for years to come because of the large amount of legacy Python 2 source code available and the slow transition rate to Python 3.
 All of the source code for the examples has been updated from the original online versions and tested with Python 2.7, the final release of the 2.x series.

 All of the source code for the examples in the book can be downloaded and used under the BSD license.

-The original versions of the articles are available on the PyMOTW site.
+The original versions of the articles are available on the PyMOTW section of this site.